- Location: New Jersey

 The following are the penalties for driving under the influence; they vary according to BAC level and how many times you've been caught:

-First offense with BAC of .08% but less than .10%: You'll lose your license for three months, pay a fine ranging from $250 to $400, mandatory 12 to 48 hour stay at an Intoxicated Driver Resource Center (IDRC) with related fees, and insurance surcharges of $1,000 a year for three years.
+First offense with BAC of .08% but less than .10%: You'll lose your license for 3 months, pay a fine ranging from $250 to $400, mandatory 12 to 48 hour stay at an Intoxicated Driver Resource Center (IDRC) with related fees, and insurance surcharges of $1,000 a year for three years.
 You may also be required to spend up to 30 days in jail.

 The state has a resource center in every county for first and third offenders and three regional centers for second offenders.
 Each offender attends an alcohol and highway safety education program at a center and is evaluated for an alcohol or drug problem.
-If it is determined that treatment is needed, the offender is referred to an appropriate provider for treatment with a 16-week minimum.

 The offender also has an opportunity to supplement this treatment with attendance at a self-help group, with both being extended to a maximum of one year.
 The centers monitor compliance and report any noncompliance to the courts and to Motor Vehicle Services (MVS).
 Failure to comply on the part of the offender results in further license suspension and a possible jail sentence as well.